 Finally, patterns are worthwhile because they are highly customizable pieces of content that can be used in different places.
 Specifically, they can be used in different themes and in different templates within those themes.

-This allows you to avoid re-creating the same elements over and over again for different themes.
+This allows you to avoid re-creating the same elements over and over again and looks good when paired with Gutenberg compatible themes.

 Block Patterns are ultimately designed to replace shortcodes, complex theme options, copying and pasting embedded code, and other unwieldy tasks that are now required to customize a WordPress website.